 Knowing how to read your meter can help you detect leaks in your home, measure the amount of water used in your household, and understand your water charges.

-- Use your meter to check for over-usage and possible leaks.
+5. USE YOUR METER TO CHECK FOR POSSIBLE LEAKS.
 Once you understand how to read your meter, it is very easy to check for leaks in your home.

 - First, make sure no water is running anywhere in your home, inside or outside.

 - Check your meter.
-There is a blue "snowflake" dial on the register face that moves when water is passing through the meter.
+The blue "snowflake" dial on the register face moves when water passes through the meter.

 - If the dial is moving or spinning, there is a leak somewhere on your side of the meter.
 The leak should be addressed as soon as possible to reduce the amount of water loss - and the extra water costs on your bill.